allthriveai/insights/not-sure-where-to-start-ai-meet-allthrives-free-ai-coach-gpt.md

 ---
-title: "Not Sure Where to Start?<br>Meet All Thrive's Free AI Coach"
+title: "Not Sure Where to Start AI?<br>Meet All Thrive's Free AI Coach GPT"
 author: "Allie Jones"
 date: "2025-08-01"
 categories: ["AI", "Free Resources", "Personal Development"]
-featured_image: "/images/insights/all-thrive-custom-chatgpt-thumbnail.jpg"
+featured_image: "/images/insights/all-thrive-chatgpt.png"
 youtube_video: ""
 excerpt: "Get instant access to our free custom ChatGPT that helps you discover exactly how AI can transform your life and work.
 No signup required."
 featured_on_homepage: true
-priority: 0
+priority: 3
 draft: false
 ---